 - Double vision

-- Dark spot in the center of visualization
+- The dark spot in the center of the visualization

 - Lines and edges appear distorted or wavy

 - Excessive tearing or “watery eyes.”